weka-eg/SuperCleanerC-Releases/README.md

    - Or contact our team directly via [Telegram Support](https://t.me/Vandiom5)
 2. **Move** `SuperCleanerC.exe` to your preferred folder (e.g., `C:\Tools\SuperCleanerC\` or USB flash drive).
 3. **Right-click** and select **Run as Administrator** (Administrative elevation is required to manage DISM, Windows Installer caches, and system-level directories).
-4. Enter your unique **Activation Key** when prompted to bind the software to your hardware.
+4. Enter your unique **Activation Key** when prompted.
+An Internet connection is required for the initial activation.

 > [!IMPORTANT]
 > Super Cleaner C modifies system-protected caches (`C:\Windows\Installer`, `WinSxS`, `LiveKernelReports`). **Administrator privileges** are mandatory.
 The application will automatically request UAC elevation upon launch.